ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-f of love that glows in every
+of love that glows in every
 heart.
 Ihe parents have been drawn together,
 not by sordid motives of wealth, nor the ambitious
 desire of social display, but by the personal quali­